joeyparrish/pokeheim/testing-script.md

 1. Spawn a deer
 1. Fly far enough away to be out of its sensory range
 1. Throw a rock nearby the deer
-1. Check that the deer is startled and runs away
+1. Check that the deer is startled

 ## 9. Berries